intel-unnati-saintgits/intel-unnati-certificate-programme/Course Details.md

 Students will be selected based on a combination of their academic records and performance in the Selection Test, ensuring that the most deserving candidates are given the opportunity to participate.

 ### Scholarships:
 To make this training accessible to a wider range of students, scholarships will be awarded based on their scores in the Selection Test and overall CGPA, fostering inclusivity and merit-based participation.
-A combined score is calculated as aggregate of the CGPA and the Screening Test Score.
+A combined score is calculated as aggregate of the CGPA and the Selection Test Score.
 Details of Scholarship is shown in the Table below:

 | SL.No | Criteria             | Category           | Amount Payable |